Sunday, August 31, 2025

 “For among My people are found wicked men; they lie in wait as one who sets snares; they set a trap; they catch men.
 As a cage is full of birds, so their houses are full of deceit.
 Therefore, they have become great and grown rich.”
 Jeremiah 5:26-27

-The end-times Babylon will be “a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird.”
-Babylon trafficked “the bodies and souls of men.”
+According to Revelation 18:2, 11, 13, the end-times Babylon will be “a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird.”
+Babylon trafficked, “the bodies and souls of men.”
 “They sell the righteous for silver, and the poor for a pair of sandals.”
-[39]

 “They have grown fat, they are sleek; yes, they surpass the deeds of the wicked; they do not plead the cause, the cause of the fatherless; yet they prosper, and the right of the needy they do not defend.
 29 Shall I not punish them for these things?’ says the Lord.
 ‘Shall I not avenge Myself on such a nation as this?’”
 Jeremiah 5:28-29